Landlord accreditation

 • not act in a manner that reflects poorly on KLAS (Kent Landlord Accreditation Scheme)

-• not have committed any offences or had actions taking against you such as harassment, discrimination and legal orders
+• not have committed any offences or had actions taken against you such as harassment, discrimination and legal orders.

 Continuous professional development